crocandr/docker-openldap/README.md

 ## LDAP DB

   - You can stop/start the LDAP container without lose your LDAP database
-  - if you delete (`docker rm ldap`) this container, you can't restart and reuse your configured LDAP database, so please remove the container carefully :( (I don't know the reason yet)
+  - please make a backup (slapcat > /var/lib/ldap/ldap-dump.ldif) before you delete (`docker rm -v ldap`) the ldap container.
+I've tested, you can reuse an old LDAP db in a new container generally, but I don't take responsibility if you can't reuse your DB.
+Sorry :(